Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Bodybuilding

 Sardine and tuna are perfect foods to be consumed during bodybuilding.
-They are packed with proteins, healthy fats and are devoid of carbs.
+They are packed with proteins and healthy fats and are devoid of carbs.
 This combination makes them ideal for bodybuilding.
 These foods are easy to prepare and can be associated with a salad to provide a fuller range of flavors and tastes.
 It is important to associate these types of proteins with fiber-rich food.

 Health impacts